rust-lang/rfcs/text/0000-libtest-json-output.md

 Having this feature is not intended to replace the proposed custom test runners, but to enrich the default set of features offered by rust out-of-the-box.

+The proposed format is not intended to be the end-all be-all generic output format for all test-runner in the Rust ecosystem.

 # Guide-level explanation
 [guide-level-explanation]: #guide-level-explanation